 VET courses are more focused on providing job-oriented skills and practical training.
 While higher education is known for focusing on delivering theory-based knowledge.
 Usually, VET courses help students to acquire jobs skills without having higher education.

 Entry into VET requires a student to complete a certain level of study.
-In Australia, study level equivalent to year 10, 11 and 12 suffices to pursue VET courses.
+In Australia, study levels equivalent to years 10, 11 and 12 suffices to pursue VET courses.
 But some subjects require earlier work experience.
 Entry into courses like arts and design may also need a portfolio.
 Though there are common entry requirements for VET courses, each institute has different criteria.

 The Australian Qualifications framework